MicrosoftDocs/navdevitpro-content-pr/developer/properties/devenv-shortcutkey-property.md

  Pressing the key you designate with this property provides the same result as clicking the item.

 > [!NOTE]
->  Some shortcut keys have default assignments—for example, Shift+F12 opens the Object Designer.
+>  Some shortcut keys have default assignments.
 Do not reuse shortcut keys that are already assigned.

 ## See Also
  [Properties](devenv-properties.md)